Juniper/nita-cli/README.md

       Running setup.py install for nita-cli ... done Successfully installed MarkupSafe-1.0 jinja2-2.10 nita-cli-0.0.4 pyyaml-3.13

+Also add the following lines to your `/etc/hosts` (local DNS) file.

+    ## NITA
+    127.0.0.1    gitlab.nita.com	jenkins.nita.com

 ## About NITA CLI

 It is mainly composed of two different python scripts.
 There are others (like installation and autocomplete, but they are not really part of the heart of the CLI):